amgarv/LUCID_TOOL_BACKEND/README.md

 This repository contains the Python Flask backend server required for the LUCID GPT Qualtrics chat interface toolkit.
 It acts as a proxy to the OpenAI API, enabling researchers to conduct human-AI interaction studies within Qualtrics.

+For more detailed information, download the LUCIDToolkitUserGuide.docx available in this repository.

 ## Quick Deploy to Vercel

 Click the button below to deploy your own instance of this backend service to Vercel.
 This provides the necessary API endpoint for your Qualtrics tool.